Shop Subscribe

 Physical Education

 Have you ever faced the challenge of getting your students consistently motivated, engaged, and supporting one another?
-Can you imagine a festive, energized PE class where students, on a daily basis, show up early, give 100% effort, demonstrate leadership and teamwork, genuinely cheer the efforts of their classmates, and learn?
+Can you imagine an energized PE class where students show up early every day, give 100% effort, demonstrate leadership and teamwork, genuinely cheer the efforts of their classmates… and learn?

 Authenticating Strategies